EuroPython/website/data/pages-content/terms.md

 In case of a cancellation of the Event, all participants will be notified by the Organisers without delay and any payments made will be refunded.
 The Organisers’ liability is limited to refunding the participation fee.
-All other liability for participant claims is excluded except in cases of intent or gross negligence on the part of the Organisers.
+All other liability for participant claims is excluded except in cases of wilful or gross negligence on the part of the Organisers.
 In particular, no claims may be made for refund of travel and accommodation costs, loss of working time or opportunity.